 - For the Broth: Place chicken in a large soup pot and cover with water.

-- Add onion, carrots, celery, garlic, salt, pepper, and nutmeg.
+- Add onion, carrots, celery, garlic, salt, pepper, bay leaves, poultry seasoning, and nutmeg.

 - Cook over medium heat for about 45 minutes or until chicken is very tender.